Danialle Karmanos: Awards and honors

+In 2025, HOUR Detroit named Karmanos Detroiter of the Year.

+Danialle Karmanos Work It Out (DKWIO), which Karmanos founded in 2005, is now run by Wayne State University, and according to HOUR Detroit, has helped more than 40,000 kids in and around Detroit.

+In 2025, Karmanos received the Greek America Foundation Lifetime Supporter Award.

 In 2018, Karmanos received an honorary Doctor of Humane Letters degree from Hellenic American University.

 Karmanos has also received numerous awards for her community service, philanthropy and contributions to the metropolitan Detroit community.
-She received the American Heart Association's "Cor Vitae Award" for community service; The Matilda R. Wilson Award from Boys & Girls Clubs of Southeastern Michigan; the MBPA Women and Leadership's "Distinguished Leadership Award for Philanthropy;" and the Greater Wayne County Chapter of The Links' "Innovator in Health and Wellness" award.
+She received the American Heart Association's "Cor Vitae Award" for community service; the Matilda R. Wilson Award from Boys & Girls Clubs of Southeastern Michigan; the MBPA Women and Leadership's "Distinguished Leadership Award for Philanthropy;" and the Greater Wayne County Chapter of The Links' "Innovator in Health and Wellness" award.

-In 2007, Karmanos was named to Crain's Detroit Business' "40 Under 40" list of young achievers in recognition of her career achievements.
+In 2007, Karmanos was named to Crain's Detroit Business "40 Under 40" list of young achievers in recognition of her career achievements.

+Personal life

+Karmanos married Peter Karmanos Jr., founder of Compuware, in 2005.
+The couple have four sons.

 Philanthropy

+Karmanos partnered with Detroit Country Day School to establish the DCDS XR studio and podcast facility, a state-of-the-art multimedia production space incorporating extended reality (XR), LED video walls, and virtual production technology.
+She contributed $3 million toward the project.

+Karmanos is the Lead Advisor for Strategic Development at the College for Creative Studies Fashion Design Advisory Council.

 In addition to DKWIO and the Karmanos Center for Natural Childbirth, Karmanos and her husband have provided significant financial support to the Karmanos Cancer Institute in Detroit, Wayne State University's journalism program, the College for Creative Studies, the Detroit Zoo, Alzheimer's Association, Michigan Humane Society, Dutch Symphony Orchestra, Grace Centers of Hope, Girl Scouts of the USA and the Greek America Foundation.